 Divine Liturgy: 10:00 AM

-Following the Divine Liturgy, around noon, we gather for a "coffee hour" with some light food, coffee and tea.
-Please join us for reverent and joyful worship, and please stay after the services for refreshment, food, and fellowship!
+Following the Divine Liturgy, we gather for a “coffee hour”.
+Please join us for reverent and joyful worship, and please stay after the services for refreshment and fellowship!

 Click here for more detailed Maps and Directions